Subscribie/docs/jamla/theme.rst

 **name**
   The name of your theme.
 Subscribie looks for the theme in subscribie/themes/<name>.
-Template names must always be lower case.
+Theme names must always be lower case.
   `string`, `mandatory`, `*default*: *jesmond*`